ximenyakexi/HelloWorld/UseCaseModel.md

   - User is in offer entry page.
 - Post-conditions
   - Offer details are added to database.
-  - User returns to main page without saving.
 - Scenarios:
+  - Normal
-   1. User enters offer details.
+    - User enters offer details.
-   2. User chooses to save offer, and offer is saved to database.
+    - User chooses to save offer, and offer is saved to database.
+  - Alternate
-   3. User chooses to canel, then UI goes back to main UI without doing anything.
+    - User chooses to canel, then UI goes back to main UI without doing anything.

 ### Compare Job and Offer